merlinpatt/hp-film-changes/book-4.md

 Plotlines that were twisted in the transition to the screen:

-- Crouch junior is not only already free but present in the opening scene at the Riddle I'louse„ Ile is instructed gather their "old comrades* by sending them a signs rather than casting Morsmorchv bccausc of his own angry impulse to terrify them. llan•y subsequently recognizes him after the Pensicve visions although in the book he had never seen him as himself before, in vision Ot reality-
+- Crouch junior is not only already free but present in the opening scene at the Riddle House.
+He is instructed to gather their "old comrades" by sending them a sign, rather than casting Morsmordre because of his own angry impulse to terrify them.
+Harry subsequently recognizes him after the Pensieve visions although in the book he had never seen him as himself before, in vision or reality.
-- Harry's first nightmare about events at the Riddle House takes place at the Burrow. since the initial Privet Drive scenes wet* omitted.
-He wakes up with standing over him, the order of their arrival having bccn reversed. in the Hermione artived at the Burrow the afternoon before J lart•y did, but in the film she says that she arrived in the night (apparently after the boys went to bed, sinec Harry didnitknow she'd arrived).
+- Harry's first nightmare about events at the Riddle House takes place at the Burrow, since the initial Privet Drive scenes were omitted.
+He wakes up with Hermione standing over him, the order of their arrival having been reversed.
+In the book, Hermione arrived at the Burrow the afternoon before Harry did, but in the film she says that she arrived in the night (apparently after the boys went to bed, sinec Harry didn't know she'd arrived).
-- Arthur Weasley. when asked theyire going when en to the World Cup, says that he doesnt have the foggiest idea, radler than explaining how hard the Ministry had to work to make the arrangements.
+- Arthur Weasley, when asked where they're going when en route to the World Cup, says that he doesnt have the foggiest idea, rather than explaining how hard the Ministry had to work to make the arrangements.
-- The entire explanation of Portkeys is compresscd to the introduction ofthe (erm by the twins Cather than Arthur with an u•eompanying explanation as in the book), and Harry as result nearly fails to grab hold when the time comes.
+- The entire explanation of Portkeys is compressed to the introduction of the term by the twins (rather than Arthur with an accompanying explanation as in the book), and Harry as result nearly fails to grab hold when the time comes.
 - The way the first Portkcy works in the film doesnit tally with its description in the book
-  - o Elhose using thc Ponkey are shown talking to one anoihef (though briefly) in transit
+  - Those using the Portkey are shown talking to one another (though briefly) in transit
-  - The older members orthe party are shown flying through the air upon their arrival at the Portkey tenninus tather than simply arriving.
+  - The older members of the party are shown flying through the air upon their arrival at the Portkey terninus rather than simply arriving.
 - upon their anåvat at the World Cup campground, there are several people flying openly on broomsticks (00 name one instance of open magic), rather than Ministry officials fussing over signs of magic as children barely hovering above the grass on toy